learn-co-curriculum/cli-data-gem-assessment/README.md

 ## Overview

 In this lesson you're going to build a RubyGem that provides a CLI interface to an external data source.
 Your code will be packaged as a RubyGem and install a CLI for the user.
-The CLI will be composed of an Objected Oriented Ruby application
+The CLI will be composed of an Objected Oriented Ruby application.

+####Note:
+This project contains a submodule with an example gem.
+When you clone this lab pass in the `--recursive` flag to clone down the repo and the submodule inside it.
+`git clone --recursive git@github.com:learn-co-curriculum/cli-data-gem-project.git`

 ## Requirements